OMA-NVM/gem5cimFStutorial/README.md

 After you see something like:
 `src/dev/ps2/mouse.cc:153: warn: Unknown mouse command 0x0.`
-in your terminal, open another terminal instance and run:
+in your terminal, open another terminal instance and run: (use correct gem5 path)

 ```sh
 ./gem5/util/term/m5term 127.0.0.1 3456